Phenomenology of QCD threshold resummation for gluino pair production at NNLL: Implementation of the Mellin-space formalism

 In Fig.~\ref{fig:sggpart}, we plot the resummed partonic cross section in the gluon fusion channel against the energy above the threshold normalized to the gluino pair mass $E/(2\mg)=\sqrt{\hat s}/(2\mg) -1$ (solid black).
 The Coulomb corrections are included at fixed NNLO, and we set $\mu=\mg$.
 We also plot the NNLO approximation (solid blue) and the threshold approximation $\text{NNLO}_{\rm th}$ (dotted blue).
 Concerning the latter, all analytical input is given in Ref.~\cite{Langenfeld:2012ti}.
-As a check of the numerical Mellin inversion, we further show the inverted expansion of the soft resummation NNLL(2), which comes close to $\text{NNLO}_{\rm th}$ for $\beta<0.5$.
-The inverted soft resummation NNLL merges with its $\ord(\as^2)$ expansion away from the threshold\footnote{At high velocities ($\beta>0.95$), the two results drift apart again.
-However, in this region the factorization ansatz in Eq.~(\ref{eq:sigmaNres}) is not valid and the resummation formula should not be used.}.
+As a check of the numerical Mellin inversion, we further show the inverted expansion of the soft resummation NNLL(2) which comes close to $\text{NNLO}_{\rm th}$ and the NNLO approximation for $\beta<0.6$.
+The inverted soft resummation NNLL merges with its $\ord(\as^2)$ expansion away from the threshold.
 For low velocities ($\beta\ll0.1$), the numerical quality of the Mellin inversion decreases.
 As this systematic error affects both NNLL and NNLL(2), one may expect a cancellation in the difference to some extent.
-One the other hand, $\beta< 0.1$ corresponds to an energy region $E< 10\GeV$ for $\mg\approx 1\TeV$, which is of minor importance for the evaluation of the total hadronic cross section.
+One the other hand, $\beta< 0.1$ corresponds to an energy region $E< 10\GeV$ for $\mg\approx 1\TeV$ which is of minor importance for the evaluation of the total hadronic cross section.
 In the second panel, the resummation is done by omitting all Coulomb corrections (these are still included in the NNLO approximation).
 In Fig.~\ref{fig:sggpartcomp}, we compare the resummed cross section to the exact NLO result, where we also plot the theoretical error related to scale variation in the interval $\mu\in[\mg/2,2\mg]$.